mouldimus/notes/HTML_Concepts.md

 RESTful involves the creation of APIs in an exact manner.

-As a reminder, an API is an “Application Programming Interface”.
+As a reminder, an API is an "Application Programming Interface".

 On the web, an API is essentially a description of how one program can use the Internet to request certain things from another program.
 It is a set of clearly defined methods of communication between various software components.

 As an example, we could have a program out on a web server that maintains weather forecasts and makes those forecasts available to programs on other computers.

-In order to make this system work, the creators of the “weather forecasting” program would have to publish instructions that programmers could use if they wanted to have their programs make use of the weather forecasting program.
+In order to make this system work, the creators of the "weather forecasting" program would have to publish instructions that programmers could use if they wanted to have their programs make use of the weather forecasting program.

 To do this, they would think of the various things people might want from their program, and create a name for each thing.
 Examples might be: